 - Repeat this step for the front axle.

-Once attached, place the opposite side on the rear axle peg and slowly wind up the tires to test it out.
+Once attached, place the opposite side on the rear axle peg and slowly wind up the tires to test it.

 Now it is time to let your kids have some fun & learn about force, motion, kinetic energy, recycling, and more!

 They will love playing with their new car!
-You can decorate it (our kids made the ‘wheels’ into United States flags one time, and other times they’ve just done a little babble dabble with paint to create new designs).
+You can decorate it (our kids made the ‘wheels’ into United States flags once, and other times they’ve just done a little babble dabble with paint to create new designs).

 Check out our video of our DIY Rubber Band Racer & watch it go!